 - Squats can increase testosterone levels when done properly, and effectively.

-- some benefits of doing squats range from hormonal balance, building stronger lower muscles, reducing the risks of developing an injury, and also enhancing athletic performance.
+- The benefits of doing squats range from hormonal balance to building stronger lower muscles, reducing the risks of developing an injury and enhancing athletic performance.

 Do Squats Increase Testosterone Levels?